dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 The example is based on the Change Case text conversion utility described in Chapter 16.

-The XLSM version of this example is available at this book’s website.
+The XLSM version of this example is available at this book's website.
 You can create an add-in from this workbook.

 Setting up the workbook